 When you decide to stop broadcasting “Live,” your Auto DJ automatically kicks in (nothing you have to do) and starts playing whatever you have loaded into it.

 You should have both a “Live DJ” and an “Auto DJ.”
 Why?
 Because whenever you are streaming live and your Internet connection is interrupted, your Auto DJ detects it, turns on, and plays the content loaded into it.
-It keeps your station on air 24/7.
+It keeps your station on air 24/7, and we have the best studio thanks to Soundproofing wall installers so we always have the best sound.

 Dead air is a bad word in Internet radio broadcasting.
 Your listeners will not hang around when there is nothing to listen to.